Doi Inthanon

 Doi Inthanon (ดอยอินทนนท์, [dɔ̄ːj ʔīn.tʰā.nōn]) is the highest mountain in Thailand.
 It is in Chom Thong District, Chiang Mai Province.
-This mountain is an ultra prominent peak, known in the past as Doi Luang ('big mountain') or Doi Ang Ga, meaning the 'crow's pond top'.
+This mountain is an ultra prominent peak, known in the past as Doi Luang Ang Ga (Grand Mount Ang Ga) or meaning the 'crow's pond top'.
 Near the mountain's base was a pond where many crows gathered.
-The name Doi Inthanon was given in honour of Inthawichayanon, last King of Chiang Mai, who was concerned about the forests in the north and tried to preserve them.
-He ordered that, after his death, his remains be interred at Doi Luang, which was then renamed in his honour.
+The name Doi Inthanon was given in honour of Inthawichayanon, Grand Prince of Chiang Mai, who was concerned about the forests in the north and tried to preserve them.
+After his death, his remains were interred at Doi Luang, which was then renamed in his honour.

 Today, the summit of Doi Inthanon is a popular tourist destination for both foreign and Thai tourists, with a peak of 12,000 visitors visiting the summit on New Year's Day.
-In addition to a range of tourist facilities on the summit, there is also a Royal Thai Air Force weather radar station at the summit and the Thai National Observatory (TNO) at km44.
+In addition to a range of tourist facilities on the summit, there is a weather station operated by the Royal Thai Air Force, with the Thai National Observatory also based there.

 Geography

 Doi Inthanon is the highest peak of the Inthanon Range (ทิวเขาอินทนนท์) of the Thanon Thong Chai Range, a subrange of the Shan Hills in the Thai highlands stretching southwards from the Daen Lao Range.
 This range, the southwesternmost of the Shan Highland system, separates the Salween watershed from the Mekong watershed.
 Other high peaks of the Daen Lao Range are Doi Luang Chiang Dao (2,175 m), Doi Pui (1,685 m), and Doi Suthep (1,601 m).

 In 1954, the forests around Doi Inthanon were conserved, creating Doi Inthanon National Park, as one of the original 14 national parks of Thailand.
-This park now covers 482.4 km² and spreads from the lowlands at 800. m elevation up to the peak at 2,565 m.
-Given the varied climatic and ecological areas regions, the park supports a range of animal species, including over 360 bird species.
+This park now covers 482.4 km2 and spreads from the lowlands at 800. m elevation up to the peak at 2,565 m.
+Given the varied climatic and ecological areas regions, the park supports a range of animal species, including around 500 bird species.